 Gordon Bell has a large, well-stocked library of books, magazines, DVDs and other materials.
-Students can use the facility during the lunch hour, before school in the morning, after school or at times assigned by the teacher.
-Teacher and Library Technician provide reading, guidance and instruction in the use of resources to support school programs, assignments, individual interests, hobbies and leisure reading.
-The library also has computers.
-Library hours of operation: 8:00 am to 4:00 p.m.
+Computers are also available for research and completing school assignments.
+Students can use the facility before classes begin in the morning, during the lunch hour, after school as well as at times assigned by the classroom teacher.
+The teacher and library technician provide reading, guidance and instruction in the use of resources to support school programs, assignments, individual interests, hobbies and leisure reading.
+Library is open from 8:00 am to 4:00 pm.